Estimated reading time: 17 minutes

 However, there will always be a shady realtor in every city, likely more than we can count.

-An example might be your realtor talks to the other realtor divulging any personal info you’ve told him/her.
+An example might be your realtor talking to the other realtor and divulging any personal info you’ve told him/her.

-So, the home buyers agent could tell the sellers agent the max amount his client is willing to pay.
+So, the home buyer agent could tell the seller agent the maximum amount his client is willing to pay.

 Certain agents may be greedy and work together to sell a house just for the income.